 It is also crucial to appreciate that this amendment is a stark departure from earlier amendments allowing these imports.
 While Congress has twice amended the statute to allow imports of polar bears killed years earlier, at neither time was the species listed under the ESA and depleted under the MMPA.
-Moreover, while hunters certainly knew the species was likely to be listed - therefore banning imports - this amendment would allow hunters who killed a polar bear just weeks, or even days, before the listing to bring their trophies into this country.
+Moreover, while hunters certainly knew the species was likely to be listed - therefore banning imports - this amendment would allow hunters who killed a polar bear just weeks, or even days, before the listing, to bring their trophies into this country.
+Further, the overbroad text of this bill would allow the import of even those polar bears trophies killed in Canada for which no import permit was submitted to FWS prior to the listing of the species on May 15, 2008.
 Congress should not support the perverse incentives created by such an approach.
 Indeed, particularly if Congress passes this amendment, hunters will assume that if they continue to hunt polar bears in Canada despite the ESA listing, provisions will be made to allow their importation in the future.